-ANIM 203 Introduction to 3-D Animation (3) Study of 3-D animation principles using Autodesk's Maya.
-Prerequisites: ANIM 100 and ANIM 103.

-ANIM 210 Writing for Animation (3) Study of the unique opportunities and challenges found in writing for animation in a variety of formats: the short subject, half-hour program, and feature length film, with an emphasis on integrating visual elements such as sketches and storyboards into the writing process from the very beginning in order to maximize creative discovery.
+ANIM 203 Intro to 3D Modeling (3) Study of 3-D animation principles using Autodesk's Maya.
+Prerequisites: ANIM 100 and ANIM 103 elements such as sketches and storyboards into the writing process from the very beginning in order to maximize creative discovery.
 Prerequisite: ENGL 101.

+ANIM 210 Writing for Animation (3) Study of the unique opportunities and challenges found in writing for animation in a variety of formats: the short subject, half-hour program, and feature length film, with an emphasis on integrating visual